hiyaryan/the-book/11. Writing Automated Tests/11-1_How_to_Write_Tests/README.txt

 Adding Custom Failure Messages
 Custom messages can be added as an optional argument to any of the `assert` macros.
 Any arguments specified after the required arguments are passed along to the `format!` macro.
 So a format string in `{}` can be passed to the macro.

+Checking for Panics with `should_panic`
+`should_panic` helps ensure that code handles error conditions as expected.